CartoDB/cartoframes/docs/routing.rst

 an exclusive interval of times or distances.
 In this case an additional ``lower_data_range`` column will represent the minimun range value in the area.
 This will be zero in the case of the areas corresponding to the smaller range value.
+Note that computing exclusive areas will require longer processing.

 Return value
 ____________